KTZ228/Radboud-FUS-driving-system-software/README.md

 	3. Choose 'URL' and paste the following repository URL: [https://github.com/Donders-Institute/Radboud-FUS-driving-system-software.git](https://github.com/Donders-Institute/Radboud-FUS-driving-system-software.git)
 	4. Choose your desired folder and clone the repository.

-- GitHub
+- GitHub\
 	Download the source code directly for the latest release.
-Visit the [https://github.com/Donders-Institute/Radboud-FUS-driving-system-software/releases/latest](Latest Release), and download the Source code (zip) file.
+Visit the [Latest Release](https://github.com/Donders-Institute/Radboud-FUS-driving-system-software/releases/latest), and download the Source code (zip) file.
 Extract it to your desired location and proceed with the installation steps.

-*Step 3: Install the new release in your virtual environment* \
+*Step 3: Install the new release in your virtual environment*
 - Open your command prompt and activate your virtual environment:
 	```
 	call [VENV_PATH]\Scripts\activate